reso1/ghost/README.md

 ```

 ## License
-ST-GCS is released under the GPL version 3.
+GHOST is released under the GPL version 3.
 See LICENSE.txt for further details.